48 Hours in Rome: The Ultimate Weekend Itinerary

 Afternoon – Pantheon & Piazza Navona

-After lunch, visit the Pantheon, one of the best-preserved ancient buildings in Rome, followed by a stroll to Piazza Navona, famous for its Baroque fountains and lively atmosphere.
+After lunch, visit the Pantheon, one of the best-preserved ancient buildings in Rome.
+Then, take a stroll to Piazza Navona, famous for its Baroque fountains and lively atmosphere.
 Stop for a gelato while enjoying street performances.

 Evening – Trevi Fountain & Trastevere